MosKVP/statement-parser/README.md

 A Python utility for processing PDF bank statements, extracting transaction tables, and converting them to CSV format with data validation and cleaning.

+**🚀 New to this tool?
+Check out the [Quick Start Guide](QUICKSTART.md) to get up and running in 5 minutes!**

 ## Features

 - PDF decryption support for password-protected files
 - Automatic table detection and extraction
+- **Interactive UI with human-in-the-loop processing** ⭐ NEW
+- Visual PDF preview with detected table overlays
+- Manual table selection and editing capabilities
 - Transaction data validation and cleaning
 - Payment transaction filtering
 - Data type conversion (dates and amounts)